 Note: If you decide to use an installation key that you don’t store on OverOps servers and you wish to share OverOps with any teammates, you will need to send them the key manually.

-The new key dialog
+Generate new key dialog box

 Once you’ve generated your new key, use it to install OverOps on your servers.